QED-92/cyber-security/modules/AttackingApplicationsWithFfuf/notes.md

 Notes from HTB module **Attacking Web Applications with FFUF**.

-On HTB VM's and Kali Linux machines most wordslists can be found in the following directory:
+On HTB VM's and Kali Linux machines most wordlists can be found in the following directory:

 - /opt/useful/seclists/